wombleton/gitlaw-nz/acts/P/Protection of Personal and Property Rights Act 1988.md

-    (7) A person who knowingly gives a false certificate commits an offence and is liable on summary conviction to a fine not exceeding $5,000\.
+    (7) A person who knowingly gives a false certificate commits an offence and is liable on conviction to a fine not exceeding $5,000\.

     (8) _An event revoking the power of attorney_ means any event described in [section 106(1)][135] in which the enduring power of attorney ceases to have effect.

     Section 103C: inserted, on 25 September 2008, by [section 18][240] of the Protection of Personal and Property Rights Amendment Act 2007 (2007 No 90).

+    Section 103C(7): amended, on 1 July 2013, by [section 413][192] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 104 Disclaimer by attorney